milkyware/milkyware.github.io/_posts/2023-11-30-documenting-nullables-in-azure-function-openapi.md

 ## Summing up

-Although the actual config to fix this issue wasn't big, it was the result  of a number of factors including:
+Although the actual config to fix this issue wasn't big, it was the result  of several factors including:

 - OpenAPI extension defaults
 - Limitations of Swagger v2